-A winter storm can bring high winds, snow and ice all of which can build up on and bring down power lines and trees causing power outages that can last for several hours.
-The majority of household heating requires a power to properly function, so in the event of a power failure, having a safe and reliable heat source is step number one during a winter storm or power outage caused by an extreme weather event.
+A winter storm can bring high winds, snow, and ice, all of which can build up on and bring down power lines and trees, causing power outages that can last for several hours or even days.
+The majority of household heating requires power to function properly.
+In the event of a power failure, having a safe and reliable heat source is step number one during a winter storm or power outage caused by an extreme weather event.

 Be Prepared – Always Have a Stock of Supplies